aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/20-experiment-console/_index.en.md

 ## Validation procedure

-We will be using the CloudWatch dashboard from the previous sections for validaton, no additional setup required.
+We will be using the CloudWatch dashboard from the previous sections for validation, no additional setup required.

 ## Run FIS experiment